Reporting, Investigating, and Resolving Sexual Misconduct, Relationship Violence, and Stalking- Complaints Against Students

 - Hearing Guidelines: At any hearing under these Procedures, the following guidelines below will apply:

-- Advisors: The Complainant and Respondent each have the right to be accompanied at the hearing and any meetings by an advisor and/or support person of choice (maximum of two such individuals).
-The advisor and/or support person may be anyone, including an attorney.
-During the hearing, each party will have the opportunity to question the other party, the witnesses, and the Investigator through their advisor of choice directly, verbally, and in real-time.
-With the exception of the questioning of the other party and witnesses, the advisor may not speak or otherwise participate in the hearing and must comport him/herself in a manner that is not disruptive to the hearing.
+- Advisors: The Complainant and Respondent each have the right to be accompanied at the hearing and any meetings by an advisor of choice.
+The advisor may be anyone, including an attorney.
+During the hearing, each party will have the opportunity to question the other party and witnesses through their advisor of choice directly, verbally, and in real-time.
+With the exception of the questioning of the other party and witnesses, the advisor may not speak or otherwise participate in the hearing and must comport themselves in a manner that is not disruptive to the hearing.

 - Presence at Hearing: